 OBJECTIVE D.1: Increase student awareness of the negative impact and consequences of alcohol and drug use.
 Outcome: A healthier and safer student population.

 STRATEGY D.1: Offer programs and services that emphasize and document the risks associated with drugs and alcohol.

-Output: Resources and events required to offer programs
+Output: Resources and events required to offer programs and services.

-and services.

-Efficiency: Reduction in the number of alcohol and drug
+Efficiency: Reduction in the number of alcohol and drug incidents reported.

-incidents reported.

-Explanatory: Contingent on new funding.

-STUDENT AFFAIRS - YEAR TWO: 2026-2027

-In order to achieve the goals and objectives listed for FY 2027, \$175,000 in new funding will be required.
-(ASU Strategic Plan Goal 1 & Goal 5)

-GOAL A: Provide a healthy environment for students.
+STUDENT AFFAIRS - YEAR TWO: 2027-2028 In order to achieve the goals and objectives listed for FY 2028, \$175,000 in new funding will be required.
+(ASU Strategic Plan Goal 1 & Goal 5) GOAL A: Provide a healthy environment for students.